Analysis | 3 takeaways from the debate over impeaching Trump again

 To be kicked out of office before he leaves Jan.
 20, the Senate would need to come back in session, hold a trial and convict the president.
 That’s unlikely — but not for the reason you might think.

 Most Senate Republicans remain silent, a sure sign that they’re trying to measure the political winds before taking a side on this.
-The Post has reported that McConnell won’t try to convince his caucus to vote one way or another, but if McConnell decides to vote to convict the president, he could bring the necessary 16 other Republicans along to convict him.
+If McConnell decides to vote to convict the president, he could bring the necessary 16 other Republicans along to convict him.
 That means it’s possible Trump could be the first president in American history to be impeached twice — and the first president to be convicted.

-(Though, as I argue here, it would have more of an impact coming while Trump is still in office, and McConnell’s team signaled Wednesday that probably won’t happen.)
+(Though, as I argue here, it would have more of an impact coming while Trump is still in office, and McConnell’s team signaled Wednesday that that probably won’t happen.)

 From there, only a majority vote is needed to prevent Trump from ever serving in office again.